 - cooked linguine (or other pasta shape), enough for two

-- 1 to 1 and 1/2 c. of chopped fresh mushrooms (or rehydrated dried mushrooms), any kind or a combination of different kinds of mushrooms
+- 1 to 1 and 1/2 cups fresh mushrooms (or rehydrated dried mushrooms), any kind or a combination of different kinds of mushrooms, chopped

 - 1 bay leaf